wrex/rexs.tips/content/guitar/Fundamentals/notes/finding-notes/_index.md

 Two very important points about this first octave shape:

-* It works, of course, for *any* note, not just C. Look again at the diagram with all the natural notes: any given note exists two strings higher, and two or three frets higher depending on whether it crosses the G-B string boundary.
+* It works, of course, for *any* note, not just C. Look again at [figure 1](#natural-notes): any given note exists two strings higher, and two or three frets higher depending on whether it crosses the G-B string boundary.

-* It also, of course, works in *both* directions.
+* It works in *both* directions, of course.
 If you **KNOW** a note on a higher string, you can find the same note two strings and two or three frets *lower*.

 This first octave shape is particularly advantageous if you follow the recommended "one finger per fret" technique.
 If you put your pinky finger on any note on the high E string, you can find the same note on the G string under your first finger (or vice versa).

 If you place your first finger on any note on the fifth or sixth strings, the same note can be found under your third finger two frets higher (or vice versa).
-Same thing in reverse for notes on the 1sth string, only now with your pinky on the first string the same note is under your index finger two strings lower.
+Same thing in reverse for notes on the 1st string, only now with your pinky on the first string the same note is under your index finger two strings lower.

 So we can use octave 1a to find notes on the 3rd and 4th strings.
 Just two more strings to go!